 Sarah L. Bruno

-Sarah counsels in all areas of data security and privacy and routinely evaluates and advises on the applicable state, federal and international requirements related to data collection, storage, use and transfer.
-She advises her clients on issues related to behavioral tracking, anonymized data, in-store data collection and cloud storage.
-Sarah also conducts privacy audits and works with her clients on developing internal and external privacy policies for employees, customers and contractors.
+Sarah also leads Arent Fox's Privacy, Cybersecurity & Data Protection group where she counsels in all areas of data security and privacy, including state and federal cybersecurity laws, the California Consumer Privacy Act (CCPA), and the EU General Data Protection Regulation (GDPR).
+She counsels in all areas of data security and privacy and routinely evaluates and advises on the applicable state, federal and international requirements related to data collection, storage, use, and transfer.
+She advises her clients on issues related to behavioral tracking, anonymized data, in-store data collection, and cloud storage.
+Sarah also conducts privacy audits and works with her clients on developing internal and external privacy policies for employees, customers, and contractors.
 Many of Sarah’s clients are international, and she routinely advises on the data transfer issues in countries around the world.
 Sarah is IAPP CIPP-US certified.

 Sarah’s advertising and marketing experience includes reviewing advertisements and claims, advising on unfair and deceptive trade practices, and counseling clients on compliance issues relating to the Federal Trade Commission and the National Advertising Division (NAD) of the Better Business Bureau, as well as state and other regulatory laws.
 In this capacity, Sarah has advised companies on print advertisements, product placement and media agreements, clearing television commercials, endorsements, credit card processing requirements, and challenging and defending advertisements at NAD.

-As part of the intellectual property group, Sarah has a great deal of experience in policing and enforcing client’s trademarks, copyrights, and publicity rights.
-Sarah manages the intellectual property enforcement and outreach for several trade associations, including the Motor & Equipment Manufacturers Association (MEMA) and the International Association of Amusement Parks & Attractions (IAAPA).
+As part of the Intellectual Property group, Sarah has a great deal of experience in policing and enforcing clients' trademarks, copyrights, and publicity rights.
+Sarah manages the intellectual property enforcement and outreach for several trade associations, including the Motor & Equipment Manufacturers Association, American Council on Education, and the International Association of Amusement Parks & Attractions.
 Her work in this area involves conducting educational seminars, counseling members on intellectual property, as well assisting members with the enforcement of their rights at trade shows around the world.
 Sarah is also one of the primary attorneys responsible for protecting the name, persona, and trademark rights of Dr. Albert Einstein on a global level.
 As part of this work, Sarah has been involved in international and domestic litigation and settlement negotiations, domain acquisition, and retrieval and TTAB disputes.

 Sarah has experience with issues related to counterfeiting and gray market goods.
 She routinely has meetings on Capitol Hill and the White House regarding enforcement strategies for combating counterfeiting.